 Description Matching funds for grant to be applied for to fund abatement of lead based paint hazards in single and multi family housing.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 15 Location Description Local target area Planned Activities lead bsed paint hazards 65 Project Name 2018-2020 City of Springfield MAH18F002 (SPFLD) Target Area Local Target Area North End/Metro Center Goals Supported Homeless and Special Needs Population Needs Addressed Homelessness and Special Needs Population Funding HOPWA: \$17,562 Description Administration funds for HOPWA Entitlement Grants through the Office of Housing Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description N/A Planned Activities N/A 66 Project Name 2018-2020 Cooley Dickinson MAH18F002 (CD) Target Area Local Target Area Goals Supported Homeless and Special Needs Population Needs Addressed Homelessness and Special Needs Population Funding HOPWA: \$159,225 Description Costs for Cooley Dickinson the HOPWA Grant.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 15 Location Description Local target area Planned Activities lead bsed paint hazards 65 Project Name 2018-2020 City of Springfield MAH18F002 (SPFLD) Target Area Local Target Area North End/Metro Center Goals Supported Homeless and Special Needs Population Needs Addressed Homelessness and Special Needs Population Funding HOPWA: \$15,968 Description Administration funds for HOPWA Entitlement Grants through the Office of Housing Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities N/A N/A N/A 66 Project Name 2018-2020 Cooley Dickinson MAH18F002 (CD) Target Area Local Target Area Goals Supported Homeless and Special Needs Population Needs Addressed Homelessness and Special Needs Population Funding HOPWA: \$143,913 Description Costs for Cooley Dickinson the HOPWA Grant.
 Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities 12 Location Description Local Target Area Planned Activities Funding for Cooley Dickinson to provide rental assistance and support services to households impacted by HIV/AIDS.
-67 Project Name 2018-2020 River valley MAH18F002 (RVCC) Target Area Local Target Area Goals Supported Homeless and Special Needs Population Needs Addressed Homelessness and Special Needs Population Funding HOPWA: \$220,858 Description Costs for Rivervalley under the HOPWA Grant.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 12 Location Description Springfield target areas Planned Activities Funding for River Valley to provide rental assistance and support services to households impacted by HIV/AIDS 68 Project Name 2018-2020 New North Citizens Council MAH18F002 (NNCC) Target Area North End/Metro Center Goals Supported Homeless and Special Needs Population Needs Addressed Homelessness and Special Needs Population Funding HOPWA: \$187,745 Description Costs for New North CC under the HOPWA Grant.
+67 Project Name 2018-2020 River valley MAH18F002 (RVCC) Target Area Local Target Area Goals Supported Homeless and Special Needs Population Needs Addressed Homelessness and Special Needs Population Funding HOPWA: \$205,546 Description Costs for River Valley under the HOPWA Grant.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 12 Location Description Springfield target areas Planned Activities Funding for River Valley to provide rental assistance and support services to households impacted by HIV/AIDS 68 Project Name 2018-2020 New North Citizens Council MAH18F002 (NNCC) Target Area North End/Metro Center Goals Supported Homeless and Special Needs Population Needs Addressed Homelessness and Special Needs Population Funding HOPWA: \$166,848 Description Costs for New North CC under the HOPWA Grant.
 Target Date 6/30/2019

-Estimate the number80and type of familiesthat will benefit fromthe proposedactivitiesLocation DescriptionNorth End that will benefit from the proposed activities the proposed activities activities Location Description North End Planned Activities Funding for New North to provide rental assistance and support service households impacted by HIV/AIDS households impacted by HIV/AIDS ces to 69 Project Name Historic Preservation Target Area Local Target Area Goals Supported Neighborhood Stabilization and Housing Needs Addressed Neighborhood Stabilization and Housing Funding CDBG: \$150,000 DescriptionThe Office of Planning and Economic Development will work in conjur with the Office of Housing in looking for funding to historic restoration City owned properties.
+Estimate the number and type of families that will benefit from the proposed activities 80 Location Description North End Planned Activities Funding for New North to provide rental assistance and support services to households impacted by HIV/AIDS 69 Project Name Historic Preservation Target Area Local Target Area Goals Supported Neighborhood Stabilization and Housing Needs Addressed Neighborhood Stabi lizati on and Housing Funding CDBG: \$150,000 Description The Office of Planning and Economic Development will work in conjunction with the Office of Housing in looking for funding to historic restoration of City owned properties.
 The properties will go out to RFP if chosen.
 The properties have to be within one of the City's local or national historic districts.
-Funding will be used for the elimination of blight on the faca the property. n of e Target Date 6/30/2019 Estimate the number3 Unitsand type of families4that will benefit from4the proposed4activities4 Location Description CDBG target area Location Description CDBG target area Location Description CDBG target area Planned Activities rehab to properties within the City's Historic District Location Description CDBG target area Planned Activities rehab to properties within the City's Historic District 70 Project Name Multi Family Housing Rehab Location Description CDBG target area Planned Activities rehab to properties within the City's Historic District Project Name Multi Family Housing Rehab Target Area Local Target Area
+Funding will be used for the elimination of blight on the facade of the property.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 3 Units Location Description CDB G ta rget area Planned Activities rehab to properties within the City's Historic District 70 Project Name Multi Family Housing Rehab Target Area Local Target Area Goals Supported Neighborhood Stabilization and Housing Needs Addressed Neighborhood Stabilization and Housing Funding CDBG: \$50,000